-An ergonomic evaluation of the newly redesigned cardiac ultrasound exam table by Oakworks Medical with input from Sound Ergonomics,LLC was performed using The Industry Standards for the Prevention of Work-Related Musculoskeletal Disorders in Sonography1 .This allows for an objective review of exam table features as they relate to the accepted standards for this profession and not as they compare to other exam tables in the industry.
-The exam table was also evaluated for appearance, patient comfort and safety and user interface.
+An ergonomic evaluation of the newly redesigned multispecialty ultrasound exam table by Oakworks was performed using The Industry Standards for the Prevention of Work-Related Musculoskeletal Disorders in Sonography.
+This allows for an objective review of exam table features as they relate to the accepted standards for this profession and not as they compare to other exam tables in the industry.
+Additional advanced ergonomic standards have also been included, which can serve as a guide for future development.